 Q4.
-What are the symptoms of ALCL in women with breast implants?
+What are the symptoms of BIA-ALCL in women?

 Upon evaluation, evidence of fluid collection around the breast implant (seroma) was observed.
 Some patient reports indicated that a palpable mass or capsular contracture (thick and noticeable scar capsule around the implant) were present.

 Q5.
-Where in the breast has ALCL been found in women with breast implants?
+Where in the breast has BIA-ALCL been found?

 A5.
-In the case studies reported in the literature, the ALCL was found near the breast implant, contained within the fibrous scar capsule, and not in the breast tissue itself.
+In the case studies reported in the literature, BIA-ALCL is usually found near the breast implant, contained within the fibrous scar capsule, and not in the breast tissue itself.
 The illustration below shows the location of the ALCL in these reports.
 In most cases, the ALCL cells were found in the effusion fluid (seroma) surrounding the implant or contained within the fibrous scar capsule.
 [Modified from Thompson et al, 2010]

 Q6.
-Does the surface texture of the breast implant shell – smooth versus textured – increase a woman’s risk of developing ALCL?
+Does the surface texture of the breast implant shell – smooth versus textured – increase a woman's risk of developing BIA-ALCL?

 Q7.
-Does the fill of the breast implant – silicone versus saline – increase a woman’s risk of developing ALCL?
+Does the fill of the breast implant – silicone versus saline – increase a woman's risk of developing BIA-ALCL?

 A7.
-Some scientists have suggested that the type of implant fill may be a risk factor for ALCL, but this has not been evaluated in a large, well-designed, epidemiologic study.
+The type of implant fill does not appear to be a risk factor for BIA-ALCL, but this has not been evaluated in a large, well-designed, epidemiologic study.
 To date, there has not been sufficient data to determine whether ALCL may be found more or less frequently in women with silicone-filled breast implants compared to women with saline-filled breast implants.

 Q8.
 What should health care providers and patients do?

-At this time, the FDA is recommending that health care professionals:
+At this time, the FDA recommends that health care professionals:

-- Report all confirmed cases of ALCL in women with breast implants to Medwatch, FDA’s safety information and adverse event reporting program.
+- Report all confirmed cases of BIA-ALCL in women with breast implants to Medwatch, FDA's safety information and adverse event reporting program.
 Report online at http://www.fda.gov/Safety/MedWatch/default.htm or by calling 1-800-332-1088.

 - Consider the possibility of ALCL when they have a patient with late onset, persistent fluid around the implant (peri-implant seroma).
 When testing for ALCL, collect fresh seroma fluid and representative portions of the capsule and send for pathology tests.

-- See FDA’s Medical Device Safety Communication for additional recommendations.
+- See FDA's BIA-ALCL Web page for additional recommendations.

 FDA is recommending that women: